 Missing or incomplete documents or information will disqualify your application for review

 The CTSC Summer Intensive in Clinical/Translational Research Fellowship for Medical Students is an 8‐week continuous, full‐time program that provides medical students who are between the first and second year of medical school with an introduction to basic, translational, or clinical research.
-The program includes a summer research project conducted within the June to August timeframe, under the mentorship of a CTSC faculty member, attendance at research seminars of the department in which the student is conducting research, completion of a 2‐day CTSC research grant writing workshop, a poster or oral presentation of the student’s project at the following year’s WCMC Medical Student Research Day, and a written work product (see Program Requirements below).
-The student's participation in this program may qualify for 4 weeks’ elective credit.
+The program includes a summer research project conducted within the June to August timeframe, under the mentorship of a CTSC faculty member, attendance at research seminars of the department in which the student is conducting research, completion of a CTSC C/T research workshop, a poster or oral presentation of the student’s project at the following year’s WCMC Medical Student Research Day, and a written work product (see Program Requirements below).
+The student's participation in this program may qualify for Summer Research Elective Credit.

 The fellowship includes a stipend for the student in the amount of $2,000.
-Up to 4 fellowships may be awarded.
 The CTSC fellowship may be combined with Federal Work Study funds.
 However, the student may not hold equivalent concurrent funding support for the designated research project (e.g. federal or non‐federal fellowships and awards), nor may student receive combined total funding of more than $4,000.

 Students who are between the first and second year at Weill Cornell Medical College are eligible to apply.
 Applicants must be US Citizen, Noncitizen National, or Permanent Resident.
 Mentors must be faculty from WCM or one of the CTSC Partner Institutions.

 - 8 weeks continuous, full‐time program.
-Research is conducted within the June‐August time window and may not be conducted while Medical School classes are in session (with the exception of participating in the CTSC Research Grant Writing course which usually occurs in mid‐May).
+Research is conducted within the June‐August time window and may not be conducted while Medical School classes are in session (with the exception of participating in the CTSC course).

 - Scholarly Report: A report describing activities and accomplishments during the fellowship is to be submitted, using the Final Approval Form, by Medical Student Research Day.